-Revenue: \$100 million in first year and \$235 million to \$435 million in fifth year
+Revenue: \$100 million in first year and at least \$300 million in fifth year

-Under current law, property tax assessments for Class 1 properties (one-, two-, and three-family homes) may not increase by more than 6 percent per year or 20 percent over five years.
+Under current law, property tax assessments for Class 1 properties (one-, two-, and threefamily homes) may not increase by more than 6 percent per year or 20 percent over five years.
 For apartment buildings with 4 units to 10 units, assessment increases are limited to 8 percent in one year and 30 percent over five years.
 This option would raise the annual assessment caps to 8 percent and 30 percent for five years for Class 1 properties and to 10 percent annually and 40 percent over five years for small apartment buildings.
 State legislation would be needed to implement the higher caps and to adjust the property tax class shares to allow the city to recognize the higher revenues.

-This change would bring in \$100 million in the first fiscal year (with the tentative assessment roll for fiscal year 2013 already complete, 2014 is the first year the option could be in effect) and \$235 million to \$435 million annually by the fifth year.
+This change would bring in \$100 million in the first fiscal year (with the tentative assessment roll for fiscal year 2014 already complete, 2015 is the first year the option could be in effect) and \$300 million to \$455 million annually by the fifth year.
 These revenue estimates are highly sensitive to assumptions about changes in market values.
-The average property tax increase in the first year for Class 1 properties would be about \$110.
+The average property tax increase in the first year for Class 1 properties would be about \$105.

 The assessment caps for Class 1 were established in the 1981 legislation creating the city's current property tax system (S7000a) and first took effect for fiscal year 1983.
-The limits on small apartment buildings in Class 2 were added several years later.
+The limits on small apartment buildings in Class 2 (which includes all multifamily buildings) were added several years later.
 The caps are one of a number of features in the city's property tax system that keeps the tax burden on Class 1 properties low in order to promote home ownership.
 Assessment caps are one way to provide protection from rapid increases in taxes driven by appreciation in the overall property market that may outstrip the ability of individual owners to pay, particularly those who are retired or on fixed incomes.